Master's

 Ilias course

-Macroeconomics of Unemployment (Elective module in Labour Economics)
+Macroeconomics of Unemployment (Elective module)

 The lecture focuses on the causes of unemployment from a theoretical perspective.
 The discussion is based on matching models, labour union models, efficiency wage models and models including minimum wages.
 Based on these models, students learn to evaluate the welfare and incentive effects of labour market institutions such as labour unions, unemployment insurance, minimum wages, and employment protection.
 Empirical studies are used to analyse the plausibility of the different theoretical models.